Thuylt185411/English/Cam12/Test2/Part2.md

 **Cambridge Meaning:** To confuse someone or make something hard to understand.
 **Sentence:** The puzzle perplexed him for hours before he solved it.
 **Conversation:**
-A – Are you okay with the instructions?
+A – Are you okay with the instructions
 B – No, they perplex me; I’m not sure what to do.

 ### Word: Plateau